Social Stories

 Inventing social fiction before it had a name

-Before "transmedia" was a buzzword and before "social storytelling" was a strategy, these projects were finding out what happened when you used Twitter, blogs, and social platforms not for broadcasting but for fiction.
-Between 2007 and 2012, I created, wrote, and organized a series of social media story experiments that put narrative into platforms never designed to hold it.
+Before "transmedia" was a buzzword and before "social storytelling" was a strategy, these projects were experiment to discover what happened when you used Twitter, blogs, and social platforms not for quotidian observations of the day, but for fiction.
+Between 2007 and 2012, I created, wrote, and organized a series of social media story events that put co-opted platforms as engines of storytelling.

-The projects ranged from a Twitter novel adaptation of Herman Melville (one of the first of its kind) to a 90-minute live reenactment of the Death Star attack at SXSW, to a massive multiplayer Halloween epic based on the stories of H.P.
+The projects ranged from adapting a Herman Melville short story into one of the first Twitter novels, to a 90-minute live Twitter reenactment of the Death Star attack, to a massive multiplayer Halloween epic based on the stories of H.P.
 Lovecraft.
-Each one was a different answer to the same question: what does a story look like when the audience is inside it?
+Each one was a different answer to the same question: what does a story look like when every audience member has a piece of it?

 Writer, organizer, and instigator